TimelyToga/TimelyToga.github.io/poetry.md

 In college, I got the idea that it would be fun to learn how to use Adobe Illustrator, so I made [a desktop wallpaper every week](https://www.behance.net/gallery/19454861/Wallpapers) that featured poetry quotes.

+## What does Love Look Like to You?
+I sent submitted [a video of me](https://www.youtube.com/watch?v=9FL1r_oIhJU) reciting a small poem I wrote answering the question "What does love look like to you?" for Rain Wilson's SoulPancake.

+My submission was selected and serves as what is essentially the voiceover track for the [final video](https://www.youtube.com/watch?v=ZpR84MoyjnY).

 ## My Poems
 {% assign sorted_poetry = site.poetry | sort: 'date' | reverse %}
 {% for poem in sorted_poetry %}